cmadland/teaching/pages/03.edci339/01.home/unit-04-tracking/item.md

 ###### Activate

-Click the Lightbeam icon in your toolbar.
+Tap the Lightbeam icon in your toolbar.

 ![](activate.png)